 In general the higher proportion of golden tips, the lighter the tea infusion will be.

 This is probably the most popular type of tea in the world, as it is so widely appreciated throughout Eastern Asia.
 Recently, many in the West have begun to enjoy it too, and it is often heralded for its excellent health properties.
-Known as non-oxidised tea, green tea is fired soon after picking to de-enzyme the leaves, which stops the oxidation process and prevents extra caffeine from being developed.
+Known as un-oxidised tea, green tea is fired or steamed soon after picking to de-enzyme the leaves, which stops the oxidation process and prevents extra caffeine from being developed.
 It is then shaped, often giving it a distinctive appearance, before finally being dried.

 The most delicate of all teas, as well as being the lowest in caffeine and the highest in antioxidants.
 Made only from the buds and the top few leaves of the plant, it is also the least involved process, the leaves being dried very soon after they are picked.
 The name comes from the tiny silver-white hairs that cover the young buds of the tea plant.